Farm Grant Program

 Description of Project, Goals, and Timeline

 Clear and detailed descriptions are provided.
-The application is fully completed and easy to understand.
+The application is completed in full and easy to understand.
+The proposed budget is realistic, thorough, and includes estimates.

 30